Weight Loss Injections - IMPORTANT UPDATE

 This form is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-We will be closed on Good Friday 18th April 2025 and Bank Holiday Monday 21st April 2025.
+We will be closed on Bank Holiday Monday 25th August 2025.
 Please ensure that you order and collect your repeat medicines in plenty of time so that you do not run out.

 If you need urgent medical advice or direction when we are closed, please call 111 or go online to: https://111.nhs.uk/ .
 ALWAYS continue to use 999 for life-threatening emergencies.